 At the request of the Chairman Mr Besant outlined the application for Amara.
-He explained that having considered the representations made, the applicant had decided to reduce the hours of the application and now only sought a licence for adult entertainment for 23:00 to 03:00 Sunday to Thursday and 23:00 to 04:00 Friday and Saturday.
+He explained that having considered the representations made the applicant had decided to reduce the hours of the application and now only sought a licence for adult entertainment for 23:00 to 03:00 Sunday to Thursday and 23:00 to 04:00 Friday and Saturday.
 This reflected the hours of operation for adult entertainment that had been in place for 12 months under the Licensing Act 2003.
-The current sign simply stated

-Amara with no reference to adult entertainment and there were no details outside that informed people that adult entertainment was provided on the premises.
+The current sign simply stated Amara with no reference to adult entertainment and there were no details outside that informed people that adult entertainment was provided on the premises.

-He advised that the Premises had CCTV cameras outside covering the external aspect of the premises and opposite the premises was a Warwick District Council CCTV camera.
-Amara was a member of the local pub watch scheme and there would be at least one SIA registered door staff at all times when adult entertainment was provided.
+The Premises had CCTV cameras outside covering the external aspect of the premises and opposite the premises was a Warwick District Council CCTV camera.
+Amara was a member of the local pub watch scheme and there would be at least one SIA registered door staff at all times of adult entertainment.

-In addition, he explained that there was a double set of doors leading to an entrance and a further set of double doors and therefore it was very unlikely for anyone walking past to see through, but even if this did occur you would only see the bar servery.
-He reminded members that no person under 18 would be allowed on premises when adult entertainment took place, there would be events with either male or female dancers andno touching or propositioning would be allowed.
-He explained that a panic button had been installed near the edge of the performance area and there would be more door staff inside.
-Seven private booths, with panic buttons and CCTV, would be available for people attending the club, with the same rules applying and if rules were broken, the dancers would be dismissed and customers banned.
+There was a double set of doors leading to an entrance and a further set of double doors and therefore it was very unlikely for anyone walking past to see through, but even if this did occur you would only see the bar servery.
+No person under 18 would be allowed on premises when adult entertainment took place.
+There would be events with either male or female dancers.
+No touching or propositioning, would be allowed, a panic button was installed near the edge of the performance area and there would be more door staff inside.
+Seven private booths, with panic buttons and CCTV, would be available for people attending the club, the same rules applying.
+If rules were broken the dancers would be dismissed and customers banned.

-The applicant anticipated that there would be between 50 and 100 members attending per night and because it was an expensive club, it was expected that members would come after they had visited other premises in the town.
-Primarily, the premises would be open on a Friday and Saturday and, depending on demand, on other nights for events and private clubs/organisations.
-The premises would be hosting a performance by Adonis male strippers and a drag queen comedy and entrance would be for ladies only, except for staff, with the funds raised from this event being donated to charity.
+It was anticipated that there would be between 50 and 100 members attending per night.
+It was an expensive club and therefore it was expected that members would come after they had visited other premises in the town.
+Primarily the premises would be open on a Friday and Saturday and, depending on demand, on other nights for events and private clubs/organisations.
+The premises would be hosting a performance by Adonis male strippers and a drag queen comedy.
+Entrance would be for ladies only, except for staff, with the funds raised from this event being donated to charity.